se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 The team at astral-sh has been developing Rust-based tooling for Python.
-They introduced `uv`, which started out as a drop-in replacement for venv, quite drop-in), and had many long-requested features added (to be fair, uv has has more dedicated developer time than these other tools combined).
+They introduced `uv`, which started out as a drop-in replacement for venv, quite drop-in, and had many long-requested features added (to be fair, uv has more dedicated developer time than these other tools combined).
 Since launching, they've also replaced pipx, build, Python installers, and are starting to replace poetry/pdm.
 By targeting the stand alone tools first, it's easy to just use uv for whatever you want faster without fully committing to it like, for